rumpkernel/fs-utils/README.md

 as mtools is supporting the usage of familiar Unix tools (`ls`, `cp`, `mv`, etc.) for a large number of file systems.

 The project has reached basic stability and are able to modify a number of different types of file system images on Linux and Solaris-derived hosts.
+Cygwin is also supported, but will not work out-of-the-box due to disagreements with libtool.

-Future work will concentrate on documentation, diagnostic messages, increasing platform support, testing, and possibly some new utilities.
+Future work on fs-utils will concentrate on documentation, diagnostic messages, increasing platform support, testing, and possibly some new utilities.

 Supported File Systems
 ----------------------